danwill/timber_starter_theme/README.md

 6. Set a static home page in Settings > Reading and choosing "A Static Page".
 This will automatically act as your home page and will reference the `views/front-page.twig` template.

-## Working in the Theme

-There is an example of a custom post type called "Cocktails".
-You can create your own at [generatewp.com](http://generatewp.com) and add that array to `lib/custom-types.php`.

-Custom Fields can be customized from the Custom Fields section in the Dashboard menu.

-Read the notes in `views/page-content.twig` and `views/front-page.twig` for notes on using ACF in your templates, and general Twig info.

-## More soon!